 - All sightseeing tour and transfer services with private air conditioned car as detailed in our itinerary

 - Domestic flight tickets and airport taxes

-- All entrance fees for the places as mentioned in the program
+- All entrance fees to the sites mentioned in the itinerary

 What is NOT included in the tour

 - Expenditure of a personal nature (Such as: uses of mini-bar and refrigerator, laundry service, telephone call and etc...)